TurbulentDynamics/TurbulentDynamics.github.io/_pages/technology.md

 ---

-Developed software for specialised systems using X86 and GPU.
+Developed software for specialised systems using X86 and GPU

-In-house speciality is bespoke hardware to reduce the cost of large scale simulations by 80% over cloud traditional providers.
+In-house speciality is bespoke hardware to reduce the cost of large scale simulations by 80% over traditional cloud providers

 Leverage Machine Learning to further reduce cost

-Developing ML techniques in post processing and in situ feature detection.
+Developing Machine Learning techniques in post processing and in situ feature detection